GriffithUniLibrary/redcap-intro/docs/07-advanced/02-passthru.md

 We need to use an action tag called @CALCTEXT to generate the final URL that participants are directed to when they click the 'Submit' button.
 We then use the `concat` function to concatenate the base URL with the relevant parameters, and the `if` function to decide which parameters should be added.

-1. Create a new field of type `Calculated field`.
+1. Create a new field of type `Text field`.
 2. Give it any name you like.
 3. Set the `Variable name` to **[end_url]**.
 We will use this later.
-4. In the `Equation` section of the field settings, enter the following (note that this is demo code, yours will necessarily be different):
+4. In the `Action tag` section of the field settings, enter the following (note that this is demo code, yours will necessarily be different):

 ```
 @CALCTEXT(concat(if([eligibility]=0, 'https://somepanelcompany.com/projects/end?rst=2&psid=', 'https://somepanelcompany.com/projects/end?rst=1&basic=14880&psid='),[psid]))
 ```

+{% include figure.html img="ptp-field-endurl.png" alt="Creating the End URL field." width="75%" %}

 ### Code breakdown